 For me, luxury means something else than five-star hotels and first-class travel experiences.
-I’m sure a mobile home worth hundreds of thousands would be a great travel companion, but to be honest, I would be happy with a practical sized van that I could drive with even along narrow sandy roads.
+I’m sure a mobile home worth hundreds of thousands would be a great travel companion, but to be honest, I would be happy with a practically sized van that I could drive along narrow, sandy roads.

-Unfortunately I don’t have a camper van, not even a small van.
+Unfortunately, I don’t have a camper van, not even a small van.
 Maybe one day I will get one, who knows.
 Until then my only car is the blue Ford Focus, the model of 2005.
-It’s alright.
+It’s alright for a car.

 Why am I telling you about my car?

 So we hit the road.
 With our Ford Focus.
-Besides ourselves we filled the car with towels, swimsuits, some clean clothes and drinking water.
-In addition we packed our tent, sleeping bags, pillows and a wide mattress from our spare bed.
+Besides ourselves, we filled the car with towels, swimsuits, some clean clothes and drinking water.
+We also packed our tent, sleeping bags, pillows and a 120 cm wide mattress from our spare bed.
 We attached our bikes to the back of the car and left.

-I had heard a great camping tip for Hämeenlinna a few days earlier, so based on that tip we headed directly to the Aulanko lake which is located within 5 kilometers from the town centre.
-As soon as we arrived to the lake I immediately remembered why I love Finland so much.
-We have such beautiful nature around us, we have freedome to roam and camp nearly anywhere we want, and we have great places for camping with special facilities.
-Like the one by Aulanko lake in Hämeenlinna.
+I had heard of a great camping spot in Hämeenlinna a few days earlier, so based on that tip we headed directly to Lake Aulanko which is located within 5 kilometres from the town centre.
+As soon as we arrived at the lake, I immediately remembered why I love Finland so much.
+We have such beautiful nature around us, we have the freedom to roam and camp nearly anywhere we want, and we have great places for camping with special facilities.
+Like the one by Lake Aulanko in Hämeenlinna.
 The spot had everything we needed.
 And more.

-A covered place for a campfire, with seats and everything.
+A place for a campfire, with seats and everything.
 Wood for the campfire.
 Toilet.
 Hiking routes.
 Sightseeing.
 Piece and quiet.
-And the most importantly, a lake with a sunset.
+And the most important, a lake with a sunset.

-For a little while we wandered around the area deciding where to build our tent.
+For a little while, we wandered around the area deciding where to build our tent.
 Suddenly it came to us.
-We had the freedom of the camper van right next to us.
-How come I have never even thought of this before?
+We had the freedom of the camper van right in front of us.
+Car camping – how come I have never even thought of this before?

 We had had a camper van all this time.
 A camper van called Ford Focus.
 We put the back seats down, spread the mattress and voilà!
 It wasn’t as fancy as a mobile home worth hundreds of thousands, or couldn’t compete with a five-star hotel room.
 But the luxury I appreciate lied somewhere else.
 In the sparkling Aulanko lake.

-I wake up in the morning for the gentle rays of sunshine and singing birds.
-I open the back door of my camper van and notice that many early swimmers have already arrived to Aulanko lake.
+I wake up in the morning for the soft rays of sunshine and singing birds.
+I open the back door of my camper van and notice that many early swimmers have already arrived at Aulanko lake.
 What a relief we didn’t build our tent right at the beach as we were planning to.
-I don’t know who would have been more shocked in the morning, Daniel and I in our little tent or the local elderly who are used to have their regular morning swim in privacy.
+I don’t know who would have been more shocked in the morning, Daniel and me in our little tent or the local elderly who are used to have their regular morning swim in privacy.

 Summer isn’t over yet, is it?